Incompatible observables in classical physics: A closer look at measurement in Hamiltonian mechanics: Discussion

 where

 Rather, the question is whether it is at all possible to \emph{arrive} at such a state of perfect information from a state of less information.
-In particular: suppose we were handed a Hamiltonian system of which we knew nothing at all, so that $\rho$ were initially uniform on phase space.
+In particular: Suppose one were handed a Hamiltonian system about whose state one knew nothing at all, so that $\rho$ were initially uniform on phase space.
 Does there exist a sequence of measurements on the system that would take $\rho$ into the perfect-information state~\eqref{eq_perfectInfo}?

-Consider the direct approach of performing simultaneous measurement of $A$ and $B$, with respective measurement settings $(\beta_A,k_A,\Omega_A)$ and $(\beta_B,k_B,\Omega_B)$.
+Consider the direct approach of performing simultaneous measurement of $A$ and $B$, with respective measurement settings $(k_A,\qbar_A)$ and $(k_B,\qbar_B)$, and perfect efficiencies $\nu_A=\nu_B=1$.
 The evolution of $\rho$ is as given by master equation~\eqref{eq_ModdedStochasticLiouvilleMultObs}.
 Suppose that the measurements are strong enough that they come to completion on a much faster timescale than that of the system's dynamics, so that the Liouville term in~\eqref{eq_ModdedStochasticLiouvilleMultObs} can be neglected.
-It is a bit tricky, because one must be mindful of the rules of It\^o calculus, but one can check that, starting from an uncorrelated Gaussian distribution in $A$ and $B$ (of which the uniform distribution is the special case of infinite variances), the general solution to~\eqref{eq_ModdedStochasticLiouvilleMultObs} is
+It is a bit tricky, because one must be mindful of the rules of It\^o calculus, but one can check that, starting from an uncorrelated Gaussian distribution in $A$ and $B$ (of which the uniform distribution is the special case of infinite variances), the general solution to~\eqref{eq_ModdedStochasticLiouvilleMultObs} in this case is

 where the means $\mu_{A},\mu_{B}$ are stochastic functions of time evolving as

 while the variances $\sigma_{A}^2,\sigma_{B}^2$ are the deterministic functions of time